 Outdoor Learning and School Gardens

-DECSY and Sheffield Organic Growers are supporting primary school pupils in Sheffield to gain hands on experience of an organic farm, paired with classroom learning surrounding sustainability based on those experiences.
+DECSY and Freeman Biodynamic Farm are supporting primary school pupils in Sheffield to gain hands on experience of an organic farm, paired with classroom learning surrounding sustainability based on those experiences.

 This project takes primary school children to a local organic farm to give them the experience of hands-on learning in the outdoors and to learn where their food comes from.
 During the year these visits will be paired with classroom learning that will introduce ideas and debates around healthy eating, climate change and sustainability.
 Finally, this learning will be put into practice through the creation of a growing area on location at the school.